-An LEA demonstrates how an action is principally directed towards an unduplicated student group(s) when the LEA explains the need(s), condition(s), or circumstance(s) of the unduplicated student group(s) identified through a needs assessment and how the action addresses Local Control and Accountability Plan Instructions Page 21 of 30 them.
+An LEA demonstrates how an action is principally directed towards an unduplicated student group(s) when the LEA explains the need(s), condition(s), or circumstance(s) of the unduplicated student group(s) identified through a needs assessment and how the action addresses them.
 A meaningful needs assessment includes, at a minimum, analysis of applicable student achievement data and educational partner feedback.